Ersu: Documentation of an Endangered Language of South-West China

 Ersu is relatively little researched, but the group and its language and culture have been receiving increasing attention in recent years (e.g. Wang 2010, Wu Da 2010, Schmidt 2011, Zhang 2013, 2014).
 Early linguistic accounts include Sun (1982, 1983) and Liu (2007 ), which focus on the Ersu as spoken in Ganluo county.

-The deposited data includes digital audio and video recordings, and texts of various kinds (transcriptions, annotations, notes, description, metadata files).
+The collected data includes digital audio and video recordings, and texts of various kinds (transcriptions, annotations, notes, description, metadata files).

 (i) the Ersu-Mandarin Flex lexical database (of currently 8,735 entries) to be used for the compilation of a comprehensive Ersu-Mandarin dictionary (by Wang Dehe, in preparation)